 This graph is the one everyone wants to know about, show me the money!
 The average single family home sold for $570,327, almost 7% more than last year, while the average townhome/condo sold for $347,676, an 8.7% hike.
-It’s nice to see home values in LoCo going up across the board, just keep in mind certain areas increase more rapidly than others.
+It’s nice to see home values in Loudoun going up across the board, just keep in mind certain areas increase more rapidly than others.
 Over the following weeks we will be publishing updates at the town and neighborhood level, but if you can’t wait that long ask for your home value report here.

 Most people don’t pay much attention to days on market before listing, but once a home is on the market when it will sell becomes a hot topic.
-In 2013 it took an average of 52 days to ratify a contract, one week less than 2012 (2500 homes sold in 10 days or less).
+In 2013 it took an average of 52 days to ratify a contract to purchase in Loudoun County, one week less than 2012 (2500 homes sold in 10 days or less).
 The graph above should give you a decent expectation of how long your home would be on the market, but keep in mind it typically takes 30-45 days to close after a ratified contract.
 That means the homes sold in May were actually listed in late February to late March.
 If you are planning a move before September this year, anticipate putting your home on the market 55-70 days before you want to be out.

 Here were a couple of other noteworthy stats (if you want the whole picture download this –>LoCoVA-2013):